 Should I stay, or should I go?

-As we enter a new year, many of us will reflect on the last twelve months.
+As we enter a new year, many of us will reflect on the last twelve months - what a rollercoaster year.
 The holidays often allow a moment in time to reflect on our careers and lives outside of work.
 This is a very healthy and necessary part of our personal and professional growth and development.

-For the senior lawyers and partners we work with, the decision to leave a firm is not made lightly, with most lawyers making very few moves in their career.
-It’s not just contemplating a career change but a life change.
-We have heard many say that the emotional journey in considering leaving is much like that of a relationship break-up - and in fact it is exactly that.
+The more senior you get, the harder it is to consider leaving a firm.
+Most partners we represent have often only made one or two moves in their whole career.
+You're not just contemplating a career change but a life change.
+We have heard many say that the emotional journey is much like that of a relationship break-up - and in fact it is exactly that.
 As a Partner, you made a choice and a commitment not just to the firm but to your fellow team and Partners.
 You have obligations to consider.
 As an equity Partner, you are financially invested and there’s an implied expectation that you stick with the 'ups and the downs'.

 There’s also fear and inevitable 'what if scenarios' as your mind jumps too many steps ahead.
 Fear of the unknown and unpredictable; of what others may think - team members, peers, mentors or colleagues you leave behind; fear of your reputation being tarnished if an exit isn’t managed in the right way; or what clients may think and whether they will follow you.